 This trend has yielded extremely interesting data.
 For example, by July 2020, Gartner, one of the most recognized consulting firms and information technology research, predicted an increase in the use of this technology, particularly in Software as a Service (SaaS), achieving an increase of 2.6% and reaching $104.7 billion, and Infrastructure as a Service (IaaS) achieving the $50.4 billion, figures that leave us a clear picture about the expansion and adaptability that the cloud is having worldwide. predictions are that it will continue to increase exponentially. (see image 1)

-Image 1.
-Worldwide Public Cloud Service
+Worldwide Public Cloud Computing Service

-Taking into account the above, today more than ever based on its potential, it is when we must ask ourselves: how safe are we when working in the cloud?
+Considering this, today more than ever based on its potential, it is when we must ask ourselves: how safe are we when working in the cloud?
 Is it as economical as they say?
 Will it really be all “rosy”?
 Even though it is a predominant trend, not all trust on its usability.
 Therefore, we want to emphasize on some advantages and disadvantages for you to take into consideration the moment you implement this technology in your company:

 In favor of Cloud Computing: